Imran unveils PTI manifesto

 He again referred to the Medina charter and said that the law should treat all equally.
 Regarding the Pakistan-China Economic Corridor, he insisted that it was a big challenge as well as a big opportunity and could become a game-changer, but it would require proper homework, which had not been done so far.

-He explained major issues of all the regions would be resolved, saying, "We will bring prominent changes to the administrative structure in Karachi, ensure successful completion of Fata's merger with Khyber Pakhtunkhwa and allocate specific funds for it, promote politics of understanding in Balochistan, raise the movement of south Punjab province.
+He explained major issues of all the regions would be resolved, saying, "We will bring prominent changes to the administrative structure in Karachi, ensure successful completion of Fata's merger with Khyber Pakhtunkhwa and allocate specific funds for it, promote politics of understanding in Balochistan, raise the movement of south Punjab province and empower

 The PTI will make Pakistan business-friendly and put it in the top 100 economies of the world in terms of doing business in five years as per the World Bank, revive manufacturing and facilitate rapid growth of small and medium enterprises.

 “The PTI will unleash Pakistan’s potential in agriculture, give incentives to farmers, enhance profitability and boost growth rate.
-We shall optimise existing subsidy programmes, reduce input costs, incentivise value addition and revamp livestock sector."
+We shall optimize existing subsidy programmes, reduce input costs, incentivize value addition and revamp livestock sector.

-He also delineated his party's environmental agenda, saying that they would plant 10 billion trees to tackle environmental changes.

 Imran noted that the PTI would launch a ‘Teach for Pakistan’ effort to bring high quality talent into the public system besides launching a nation-wide literacy programme to engage 50,000 youth volunteers to improve literacy in exchange for university credits.